Titanic Lifeboat No. 6: Passengers

-(from left to right): Canadian major Arthur Godfrey Peuchen was the only adult male passenger to be let on board a boat by officer Lightoller.
+(from left to right): Canadian major Arthur Peuchen was the only adult male passenger to be let on board a boat by officer Lightoller.
 Marjorie Anne Newell Robb was the last surviving First Class passenger when she died in June 1992 and Eloise Hughes Smith lost her husband in the sinking.
 Helen Churchill Candee injured her ankle during the escape from the Titanic, while Elsie Bowerman later became a suffragette and political activist in the UK.
 Philip Zenni was a Syrian-born man and the only third-class passenger aboard boat 6.

-Canadian major Arthur Godfrey Peuchen was the only adult male passenger whom Lightoller permitted to board a boat.
+Canadian major Arthur Peuchen was the only adult male passenger whom Lightoller permitted to board a boat.
 This impacted Peuchen later in life, having to defend himself from those who judged his survival when he returned to his native Toronto, where he was labelled as a coward.
 Peuchen never recovered from the event, and was a subject of a social quip in Toronto, which said that Peuchen had said "he was a yachtsman so he could get off the Titanic, and if there had been a fire, he would have said he was a fireman".
 Peuchen resigned from his position as president of Standard Chemical when World War I broke out and assumed command of the home battalion of the Queen's Own Rifles of Canada.
 His only son, Alan Peuchen, was severely injured during the war and never married.
 After the war, Peuchen lived as a reclusive man in Hinton, Alberta, where he spent his last years, returning to Toronto only a few weeks before his death in December 1929.
 His only known descendants are two of his grandnephews (grandsons of Peuchen's brother), one of whom was known to live in Youngstown, Ohio.